ShawnDominguezDEV/homepage/README.md

 ![linkedinpic](https://user-images.githubusercontent.com/43920487/46579264-8ca97b80-c9d3-11e8-9960-f32e771fe62d.jpg)

-Born and raised in Rockport Texas, but currently living in San Marcos Texas.
+Born and raised in Rockport Texas and currently living in San Marcos Texas.
 I am a Computer Information Systems major at Texas State University with an anticipated graduation date of December 2019.
 I am thoroughly interested in database management and implementation, as well as software and web development.
 Through my courses at Texas State I have a fundamental understanding of SQL database management, C# object oriented programming, and system analysis.
 Apart from that I am currently teaching myself Python programming through an outside web resource.

 If you would like to get in contact regarding collaborative projects or any opportunities feel free to navigate to [my LinkedIn profile](https://www.linkedin.com/in/shawndominguez/) and request a connection!
 Apart from that you can feel free to <a href="mailto:shawndiego15@gmail.com">send me an email</a> with any questions, concerns, or inquiries.

+My goal for this site is to publish programs and projects I create throughout my experience in the information technology field.
+Ultimately I would love to network and collaborate with others who have similair interests and goals.

 ### Currency Converter utilizing Classes in C#